qualterz/cmarkup/README.md

 Container metadata is used for in-game inventory creation.

-Slot keys is a map of strings and slot indicies sets.
+Slot keys is a map of strings and slot index sets.

 Each slot in container may have one or many keys.